kachick/dotfiles/README.md

   --show-trace
 ```

-If you are experimenting to setup NixOS just after installing from their installer, the hostname is `nixos` by default.\
+If you are experimenting to setup NixOS just after installing from their installer and want to avoid impure mode, copying [small flake template](nixos/hosts/nixos) might be an workaround.
-And putting the [hardware-configuration.nix](/etc/nixos/hardware-configuration.nix) into this repository is much annoy for each bootstrapping of the device.\
-Although it requires impure mode.
-So I'm putting [small flake template](nixos/hosts/nixos/flake.example.nix) for the purpose.

 This repository intentionally reverts the home-manager NixOS module.\
 So, you should activate the user dotfiles with standalone home-manager even though NixOS.